polterguy/micro/README.md

 not create menu items that have both of these constructs.
 All arguments besides from **[onclick]**, **[href]** and **[items]** becomes appended into the main anchor widget of your menu item.
 Above you can see an example of how we added a **[target]** attribute to our widget, which makes sure the page the menu item is linking to is opened up in another tab.
-To override the rendering of specific menu items, you could for instance add a **[class]** attribute, which would change the rendering of your anchor element, inside of your "li" widget.
+To override the rendering of specific menu items, you could for instance add a **[class]** attribute, which would change the rendering of your anchor element inside of your "li" widget.

-The menu will expand its items upon "hover", but for each item with a sub-menu, it can also explicitly be clicked, which will add an "expanded"
+The menu will expand its items upon hover, but for each item with a sub-menu, it can also explicitly be clicked, which will add an 'expanded'
 CSS class to the "ul" element, forcing it to open, also for clients that doesn't handle the hover effect - Such as some tablets and smartphones.
-This implies that it is very friendly for clients running touch-screens and similar constructs.
+This implies that it is friendly for clients with touch-screens that doesn't handle the hover CSS effect very well.

 To create a separator, add a **[.separator]** menu item, with no value, and no children.
 This will render as an "hr" HTML element, and allow you to separate your individual menu items.

-#### Responsive rendering
+#### Responsive menu rendering

 If the client has less than 800px in width, the menu will collapse, and render a _"hamburger button"_, allowing you to explicitly expand the entire menu.
 This is useful for small devices, such as smartphones, etc. Below is a screenshot of the same menu we created above, except the client has